 For this week’s VOW (Vendor of the Week), we chatted with the company’s Executive Chef, Andrew Garner, about why sustainability and inclusivity are vital to their company and to the community.
 In this interview, you’ll discover how they provide these initiatives, how to get in touch with them, and what Andrew is currently binging on Netflix.

-Q: Hey, Vendor of the Week!
-Let’s get to it, what’s your business’ specialty?
+Q: Let’s get to it, what’s your business’ specialty?

 A: Apples 2 Apples Catering offers an ethical, farm-to-table concept using healthy ingredients fresh from local farms across Minnesota and Wisconsin.
 Our menu offers organic, grass-fed, free-range, and sustainable options served in an eco-friendly manner.
 We also specialize in serving those with dietary restrictions such as gluten and dairy intolerance, as well as vegetarian and vegan needs.